HedayetRumi/27-3-2022/README.md

-#sum of number
+#sum of a number

 n = 10
 count = sum(range(1, n + 1))
 print("Total sum of ", n, " is ", count)

-#sum of a list by using build in sum fucntions
+#sum of a list by using built in sum fucntions

 list = [10, 20, 30, 40, 50, 60, 70, 80, 90, 100]
 count= 0